Wrongful Termination Attorneys

 The team at Ramos Law can save you a lot of time finding out if state laws apply to your employment situation.
 For example, under Colorado law, most employees are at will.
 However, if you were fired because you filed for workers’ compensation or turned your employer into a governmental agency for illegal acts, you may have a wrongful termination claim.

-If you think you have been wrongfully terminated, you might have the right to financial compensation.
-To find out if you have a case, call Ramos Law at (303) 731-4477, or fill out our no-obligation Case Evaluation Form.
+If you think you have been wrongfully terminated, you might have the right to financial compensation and we want to help you.
+Contact our team at Ramos Law today.